SSP6904/chipinCSS/docs/index.md

 <script src="https://cdnjs.cloudflare.com/ajax/libs/jquery/3.7.1/jquery.min.js"></script>
 ```

 > NOTE: Remember to add these lines to your `<head>` tag so that they appear correctly.
-If JQuary does not work, you can put it to the `<body>` tag.
+If JQuery does not work, you can put it in the `<body>` tag.

 Save the file, and reload the page.
 Now you have ChipinCSS installed on your website!
-Lets get to customizing it!
+Let's get to customizing it!

 ## Settings